Anthony J. Powell

-Anthony J. Powell (born January 5, 1962) was a Judge of the Kansas Court of Appeals, and he now serves as the Kansas Solicitor General.
+Anthony J. Powell (born January 5, 1962) is a former judge of the Kansas Court of Appeals who has served as Solicitor General of Kansas since 2022.

 Early life and education

 Powell was born on January 5, 1962, in Saint Paul, Minnesota.
 He received his Bachelor of Arts in political science from George Washington University in 1985 and his Juris Doctor from Washburn University School of Law in 1991.

 Legal career

 From 2002, until his appointment to the Kansas Court of Appeals, Powell served as a judge for the Eighteenth Judicial District, which serves Sedgwick County.
 Prior to that he was a member of the Kansas House of Representatives for eight years where he served as Majority Whip, and as chairman of several committees including Federal and State Affairs, Ethics and Elections, and the Joint Committee on State-Tribal Relations.
 He also served as vice-chairman of the Taxation Committee.
 Prior to his House service, he practiced law with the firm of Martin and Churchill.
 He also served as Legislative Director to Congressman William Broomfield and as an intern on the staff of Senator Bob Dole.